If you have big bust, your luscious curves can make a lot of your friends envious, but dressing your body shape could be more challenging.

 If you really love wearing stripes, keep it to the bottom half of the body.

 By wearing stripes on the bottom it will bring more attention to that part of your body and create this really great illusion of balance to your shape.

 Add a little extra length to legs by opting for vertical stripes instead!

 Another style that can be fun, but difficult to wear with a larger bust.
 Chunky necklaces are, well…chunky.
 They’re heavy, bulky and add a lot of extra weight to the neck area.
 By now you know this isn’t something that is ideal with a large bust.

-One thing worth mentioning is that if you are a heavier set woman with large bust, your choices of jewelry should be in scale to your body.
+One thing worth mentioning is that if you are a heavier-set woman with a large bust, your choice of jewelry should be in scale to your body.
 That means tiny little necklaces may not be the most flattering on you, either, because they form a comparison with your curves and can make you look even heavier.

 A better alternative to chunky necklaces is statement earrings and longer-length necklaces.

 Opting for necklaces that are longer in length, and a bit more delicate, is going to add length to the torso.
 Keep necklaces on the minimal side in terms of design and structure, as a good rule to follow.